 Stir in the quinoa (and chickpeas) add the chicken broth and thyme and bring to a boil.
 Reduce the heat to low, cover and cook for about 20 minutes or until the quinoa is tender.

 Add the spinach in 3-4 handfuls, tossing to combine and wilt the spinach.
 Add the sweet potato and toss again.
 Transfer the quinoa to a large serving platter or individual plates and garnish with pine nuts and fresh, chopped herbs.

 One Year Ago – Runners’ Chicken with

 Three Years Ago – Tapenade

 Four Year Ago – Lavender Infused White Chocolate Crème

 Or Click Here! for a complete list of and links to all the recipes on this blog!

-How will you celebrate Father’s Day?
-Feel free to share.
-Let’s get a conversation going.
+How will you stay healthy this spring?
+Any special resolutions for the new season?
+Feel free to share – let’s get a conversation going.

 Want more?
-I’ve got links to lots more to read, see & cook as well as a day in the life photoblog!
-In addition, I hope that you will take a minute to learn about my philanthropic project Eat Well-Do Good. © Susan W. Nye, 2013
+I’ve got links to lots more to read, see & cook.
+In addition, I hope that you will take a minute to learn about my philanthropic project Eat Well-Do Good. © Susan W. Nye, 2014